 For a very long time now, I have been concerned about the state of our planet, who we seem to have become as humans and how we live and work together.
 Since my early adult life, I have apprenticed in mobilizing my resources to learn and share practical and theoretical knowledge that would address the root causes of social and environmental injustice and help build a nonviolent, collaborative world.
 One particularly important concern in my life has been to face my privilege, and steward it in various shapes and forms, to support people working alongside poor and/or marginalized communities.

 I work at the juncture of personal/inner and collective/structural change and alternatively play a teaching, coaching, facilitative or consulting role depending on context.
 The projects I work on act as prototypes of what it takes to create collaboration and a nonviolent future.
-Some of my work is online and international.
-I like most of all engaging with people in person.
+Most of my work is online and international.
+I really enjoy engaging with people in person.

-As much as participating in a nonviolent future is core to who I am, a great deal of my time is spent on deepening my inner life (through silent meditation, yoga, dance, writing and contact with nature).
+As much as participating in a nonviolent future is core to who I am, a significant amount of my time is spent on deepening my inner life (through silent meditation, Feldenkrais, dance, writing and nature connection).
 I believe that showing up in a relaxed, present, creative and playful way is a political act.
 It creates alignment with life itself and counterbalances the paradigm of control and separation that rules our present world.

 Whilst I am inspired by many currents of thoughts and practice, Nonviolent Communication (NVC) is the core organising principle of my life and work.
-I am a co-founder and member of the international NGL (Non Violent Global Liberation) project and community.
-I am a qualified Biodanza teacher though only occasionally teach at the moment.
+I am a co-founder and member of the international NGL (Nonviolent Global Liberation) project and community.
+I am a qualified Biodanza teacher though only occasionally teach.
 However I am part of the vibrant Monday evening Biodanza class led by my friend Catherine Canning in Glasgow.
-I also belong to the Quaker community and of the Galgael Trust in Govan.
+I have a foot in the Quaker community and regularly visit the Galgael Trust in Govan.
+Since April 2023, I am also part of Moogety, a community garden located right behind my house.